bec-archer/SR80-Manuals/user-manual.md

 - Test jobs show up on **every device's** Job Board and Work Queue, just like real ones
 - Job numbers get a `TEST-` prefix (e.g., `TEST-20260409-1`) so they're obvious at a glance
 - Every item tile gets a purple **TRAINING** badge in the top-left corner
-- A small purple **Training Mode** capsule floats at the top of every screen so nobody forgets they're in training
+- A small purple circle with a **graduation cap icon** floats at the top of every screen so nobody forgets they're in training

 When you turn it back off, the test jobs **instantly disappear from every device** — they're not deleted, just hidden.
 If you turn Training Mode back on later, they reappear.